 - Provide physical comfort, information, and emotional support during childbirth.

 - Describe and explain the medically proven benefits of continuous labor support services (also known as doula services).

-- Provide a variety of useful pre-labor coaching suggestions to prepare your client for delivery, physically and emotionally.
+- Provide a variety of useful pre-labor coaching suggestions to help prepare your client for delivery, physically and emotionally.

 - Describe and understand the physical processes that make up the three stages of labor, and some of the possible complications that can arise.

 - Describe a number of various positions for laboring that decrease discomfort and back labor, and promote more effective pushing.